ivyturner/ivy.rs/src/content/colophon.md

 ivy.rs is styled with [Tailwind CSS](https://tailwindcss.com), because I like how quick it is to make CSS do what I want.

-The colorscheme in use is [Uchu](https://uchu.style), because it's simple and cute.
+The colorscheme in use is [Flexoki](https://stephango.com/flexoki), because It's Extremely Pretty.

 The fonts are IBM Plex {Sans,Mono}, served by [Bunny Fonts](https://fonts.bunny.net).